 South Cornwall · TR10

 Extensions are the bread and butter of Cornish homes — adding the kitchen-diner the original layout never had, the bedroom for a growing family, or the light and views the back of the house should always have had.
-In Mabe Burnthouse, that work is shaped by the place itself — Mabe Burnthouse is a residential village west of Penryn with strong commuter demand from the Falmouth and Truro areas and significant late-twentieth-century estate expansion, with a building stock that leans toward 1960s and 1970s estates and modern Persimmon and Bovis estates.
+What works on a TR10 plot rarely works elsewhere — Mabe Burnthouse is a residential village west of Penryn with strong commuter demand from the Falmouth and Truro areas and significant late-twentieth-century estate expansion, with a building stock that leans toward individual self-build plots and modern Persimmon and Bovis estates.

 Why Mabe Burnthouse is its own job.

-Outside Conservation Area and AONB but the wider parish includes designated areas.
+Cornwall Council's lens on Mabe Burnthouse is consistent: outside Conservation Area and AONB but the wider parish includes designated areas.
 Mabe parish operates active input on edge-of-village schemes; granite quarrying heritage shapes some site planning.
 For extension specifically, Mabe Burnthouse sits outside the headline designations, which usually gives a slightly more flexible starting point — but parish-level character still matters.
 That's why we treat every Mabe Burnthouse project as a TR10-area job first — not a generic Cornwall job with a postcode bolted on.
+The individual self-build plots that dominate Mabe Burnthouse (and continue out toward Perranwell Station) set the tone for any extension scheme here.

 Planning note